nlpodyssey/spago/README.md

 Below is a list of known projects that use spaGO:

+* [GoTransformers](https://github.com/nlpodyssey/gotransformers) - State-of-the-art Natural Language Processing in Go.
+* [GoFlair](https://github.com/nlpodyssey/goflair) - State of the art Natural Language Processing in Go.
 * [Golem](https://github.com/kirasystems/golem) - A batteries-included implementation
   of ["TabNet: Attentive Interpretable Tabular Learning"](https://arxiv.org/abs/1908.07442).
 * [WhatsNew](https://github.com/SpecializedGeneralist/whatsnew/) - A simple tool to collect and process quite a few web news from multiple sources.
 * [Translator](https://github.com/SpecializedGeneralist/translator) - A simple self-hostable Machine Translation
   service.
-* [GoTransformers](https://github.com/nlpodyssey/gotransformers) - State of the art Natural Language Processing in Go.
+* [PySquared](https://github.com/ErikPelli/PiSquared) A Telegram bot that asks you a question and evaluate the response you provide.

 ## Acknowledgments